MarkZH/Genetic_Chess/README.md

 Counts the king's legal moves.

 #### Opponent Pieces Targeted Gene
-Totals the total strength (as determined by the Piece Strength Gene below) of the opponent's pieces currently under attack.
+Sums the total strength (as determined by the Piece Strength Gene below) of the opponent's pieces currently under attack.

 #### Pawn Advancement Gene
-Measures the progress of all pawns towards the opposite side of the board.
+Measures the progress of all pawns towards the opposite side of the board with bonuses for promotion.

 #### Sphere of Influence Gene
-Counts the number of squares attacked by all pieces, weighted by the square's proximity to the opponent's king.
+Counts the number of squares attacked by all pieces, weighted by the square's proximity to the opponent's king and inversely weighted by the attacking piece's strength.
+A weaker piece attacking a square is better since there's less motivation to retreat if it is threatened.

 #### Total Force Gene
-Sums the strength of all the player's pieces on the board.
+Sums the strength (according to the Piece Strength Gene) of all the player's pieces on the board.